 12.3 If you block cookies, you will not be able to use all the features on our website.

-13.1 This website is owned and operated by Solihull Arden Club.
+13.1 This website is owned by Solihull Arden Club and maintained by Ashbourne Membership Management.

 13.2 We are a private members club to provide a variety of racquet sport facilities, primarily to our members, but also to increasingly make these available to the wider community.